joemoose/dungeoneers.d20/docs/appendix-g.md

 Sorcery is volatile and warps its practitioners.
 Magical corruption is everpresent in the settings of sword and sorcery.

-Your corruption level can be increased manifold: by invoking sorcerous powers, attuning to forbidden relics, casting malignant spells, or committing heinous acts.
-A newly created character has zero corruption level.
+Your corruption level can be increased manifold while adventuring: using sorcerous powers, attuning to forbidden relics, committing heinous acts, interacting with maleficent areas, creatures, and objects, etc. A newly created character has zero corruption level.

-As your corruption level increases, you may suffer increasingly unpleasant mutations.
+As your corruption level increases, you may undergo increasingly unpleasant mutations.

 ### Corruption Checks

-When directed by the GM to make a corruption check, roll **d20**.
+When directed by the GM to make a corruption check, roll either a STR or WIL check and **add your current corruption level** to the roll.

-- If the result **equals or exceeds** your current **corruption level**, you hold chaos at bay (this time) and suffer no consequences.
+- If your attribute check succeeds, you hold chaos at bay (this time) and suffer no consequences.
+-
-- If you **fail**, roll a subsequent **d20** and **add your current corruption level**, then consult the following table for a mutation.
+- If you fail, consult the following table for a mutation.

+	On a **critical success** (rolling your exact attribute score), your check succeeds regardless of your corruption level.
+Also, **decrease** your corruption level by one.

+	Conversely, on a **critical failure** (rolling a 20), the check always fails, and you **increase** your corruption level by one.

-Regardless of success or failure, **increase** your corruption level by 1.
+Regardless of success or failure on your check, **increase** your corruption level by 1.

 ### Mutations

-Roll **d20 +corruption level** and consult the following table.
+Roll **d20 +your corruption level** and consult the following table.

 | d20 | Mutation |
 | :-: | :- |